 - Participate in a grant development workshop

-In 2022, the Office of Research and Innovation will be piloting a Grant Writing Summer School.
-The Summer School will be open to UNBC Faculty and Postdocs, as well as to Northern Health and BC Cancer Agency Clinical Researchers.
-The Summer School is free, however, registration will be required (more details to come).
+In 2023, the Office of Research and Innovation will once again be offering a Grant Development Workshop.
+The workshop will be facilitated by Dr. Dawn McArthur, Director, Research and Technology Development, BC Children's Hospital Research Institute.
+The workshop will be open to UNBC Faculty, Postdocs and Graduate Students, as well as to Northern Health and BC Cancer Agency Clinical Researchers.
+The workshop is free, however, registration will be required (more details to come).

-Session 1 - Making the Plan: May 17, 2022 (9 am to noon).
-Delivered by Dr. Dawn McArthur.
-This session will focus on planning to apply and mapping the research.
-Participants will then research funding opportunities and map their research under the guidance of their mentor.
+Session 1 - Making the Plan: This session will focus on planning to apply and mapping the research.

-Session 2 - Crafting the Proposal: June 21, 2022 (9 am to noon).
-Delivered by Dr. Dawn McArthur.
-This session will focus on drafting the proposal.
-Participants will then develop their proposal under the guidance of their mentor.
+Session 2 - Crafting the Proposal: This session will focus on drafting the proposal.

-Session 3 - Refining the Proposal: July 26, 2022 (9 am to noon).
-Delivered by Dr. Dawn McArthur.
-This session will focus on reviewing, editing, refining and finalizing the proposal.
-Participants will then peer review each other's proposal; mentors will also review their mentees proposal.
+Session 3 - Refining the Proposal: This session will focus on reviewing, editing, refining and finalizing the proposal.

-Session 4 - Feedback and Final Words: August 30, 2022 (9 am to noon).
-Delivered by Dr. Dawn McArthur.
-This session will focus on feedback and final words.
+Session 4 - Feedback and Final Words: This session will focus on feedback and final words.
 The session will also include information on resubmitting an application.
-Participants will then work with their mentor to finalize their applications for submission to a funding agency.

 About the Speaker